-Medical staff in emergency and infectious disease departments... need to have their professional allowances increased to reduce pressure on medical staff - Photo: THU HIEN
+Medical staff in the emergency and infectious disease departments... need to have their professional allowances increased to reduce pressure on medical staff - Photo: THU HIEN

 Currently working in the emergency department of a district-level general hospital in Ho Chi Minh City, Dr. NT said that according to regulations, the allowance for medical staff in the emergency department is 60% of their salary.

-"Adding all the expenses (including professional allowance), the total income of a doctor in the emergency department is about 12 million VND, and that of a nurse is from 8-9 million VND.
+"Adding all the expenses (including professional allowances), the total income of a doctor in the emergency department is about 12 million VND, and that of a nurse is from 8-9 million VND.
 This income only helps them to cover their expenses for the month, those with small children are short of money, while the work at the department is very stressful, running day and night.

 Yet for the past 10 months, we have not received any of our allowances.
 We are all waiting for this money every day.